vndee/llm-sandbox/README.md

     print(result.stdout)  # -> Result: 42
 ```

-The interactive session currently targets the Docker backend and Python language.
-It provisions the required IPython and `cloudpickle` packages inside the container on-the-fly, honours the configured memory limit, and keeps a bounded execution history so you can resume stateful experiments safely.
+Interactive sessions currently target the Docker backend and Python language.
+They spin up a long-running IPython kernel inside the sandbox, so each `run()` behaves like a notebook cell—state, imports, and magic commands stay alive until the context manager exits, without any extra networking or manual serialization.

 ### Capturing Plots and Visualizations